-A half day trip to Kutnį Hora, a medieval town to the east of Prague which developed around silver mining.
+A half day trip from Prague to Kutnį Hora, a medieval town to the east of Prague which developed around silver mining.
 Kutnį Hora is designated a UNESCO world heritage site.

 After picking you up from your Prague hotel, we drive for around one hour to reach Kutnį Hora.
 During the Middle Ages the discovery of huge deposits of silver transformed Kutnį Hora into the most important city in the Kingdom of Bohemia after Prague.

 The prosperity that flowed from the mines led to a rich architectural development of Gothic, Renaissance and Baroque buildings in the 15th century.
 Impressive burgher houses were built to house the newly wealthy citizens.
 And beautiful churches such as St. Barbara's Cathedral and elegant palaces like the Italian Court were constructed.

-We actually begin our trip in the nearby village of Sedlec, where we pay a short visit to one of the world's unique burial places, Kostnice (Bone Church).
-The chapel is decorated with 40,000 human bones formed into various objects such as a huge chandelier and the coat of arms of the Schwarzenberg noble family.
+We actually begin our trip in the nearby village of Sedlec, where visit one of the world's unique burial places, Kostnice (Bone Church).
+The chapel is decorated with 40,000 human bones formed into various objects, such as a huge chandelier and the coat of arms of the Schwarzenberg noble family.